piotrmurach/tty-pie/README.md

 * `:left` - used to determine spacing between a chart and a legend, defaults to `4` columns
 * `:line` - used to determine spacing between legend labels, defaults to `1` line
+* `:format` - used to format a display label using template named strings
+* `:precision` - used to determine currency display decimal places, defaults to `2`
+* `:delimiter` - used to set thousands delimiter in currency format

 For example, to place a legend `10` columns away from the pie chart and separate each label by `2` lines do: